How to Appeal my Assessed Value

 Understanding your Assessed Value

-If you feel that your assessed value is higher than what your property would sell for on the open market, as of January 1st, then we encourage you to submit market information to support your position.
+If you feel that your assessed value is higher than what your property would sell for on the open market, or have concerns or questions over the assessed value of your property; then we encourage you to call or come into the Assessor’s Office prior to filing a formal appeal with the Board of Equalization.
+We also encourage open discussions and submission of supporting documentation to support why the assessed value should be changed.

-Supporting documents might include the following: sales of similar properties; copies of contracts; closing statements; appraisal by licensed appraiser; any unique characteristics of your property; other information pertaining to the market value of your property.
+Supporting documentation might include the following: sales of similar properties; copies of contracts; closing statements; appraisal by licensed appraiser within the past 12 months; any unique characteristics of your property; other information pertaining to the market value of your property or condition issues of the property.
 The appraiser assigned to assess your property will consider any evidence you wish to submit.

 Appeal to the Board of Equalization